• Skip to primary navigation

 In continuation of the series, “Building a Political Digital Campaign team in India“, this post will focus on the websites the team needs to refer to get authentic government data.
 The visualization of data becomes very important in an election campaign, be it print, TV or digital.
 A high-quality infographic conveys a lot of messages.

-Given a topic there is a team that hunts for data, I call them hunters.
+Given a topic, there is a team that hunts for data, I call them hunters.
 There is a lot of raw data that comes from this team.
-It has to be cleaned up, organized before you try to make sense of it.
-This could be done by another team, I call them farmers.
+It has to be cleaned up, and organized before you try to make sense of it.
+Another team could do this, I call them farmers.
 Then you have the visualizers of this data, the marketers.

 Data, Statistics, Infographics for election campaign

-I had earlier written about the lack of government data being available in the public domain in India, at least I haven’t found anything on the lines of USAFacts.org.
-There is a big opportunity to build one in India on the lines of USAFacts.org.
+I had earlier written about the lack of government data being available in the public domain in India, at least, I haven’t found anything on the lines of USAFacts.org.
+There is a significant opportunity to build one in India on the lines of USAFacts.org.

 Government Data Sites in India